appsmithorg/appsmith-docs/website/docs/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith.md

 Only more recent versions of Docker support host-gateway, which is transformed to the Docker default bridge network IP (or virtual IP of the host).
 :::

-Run the below command to test it and make sure the IP address from the hosts file is displayed.
+Run the below command to test and ensure the IP address from the hosts’ file is displayed.

 ```bash
  run —-rm -—add-host=host.docker.internal:host-gateway
  ```
-For Docker compose on Linux, you need to manually add it to the ```docker-compose.yaml``` file, use ```extra hosts``` to add the entry as shown below:
+For Docker compose on Linux, you need to manually add it to the ```docker-compose.yaml``` file.
+Use ```extra hosts``` to add the entry as shown below:

 ```yaml
  extra_hosts: